-Success Factor Indicator FY09 FY10 FY11 FY12 FY13 Proj.
-FY14 Proj.
-Average Wage Productivity & Placement This is a factor of prevailing wage, student worker productivity, and turnover/completion rates.
-In general we want to see this indicator trend upward toward prevailing wage, indicating full productivity. \$3.65 \$5.21 \$5.32 \$5.16 \$5.36 \$5.68 Job Placements Productivity & Placement This indicates the number of competitive job placements for S3 student workers, a primary measure of quality, progression and completion and something that will be a primary focus moving forward.
+Success Factor Indicator FY09 FY10 FY11 FY12 Productivity & Placement Average Wage This is a factor of prevailing wage, student worker productivity, and turnover/completion rates.
+In general we want to see this indicator trend upward toward prevailing wage, indicating full productivity. \$3.65 \$5.21 \$5.32 \$5.16 Productivity & Placement Job Placements This indicates the number of competitive job placements for S3 student workers, a primary measure of quality, progression and completion and something that will be a primary focus moving forward.
 We expect to see significant growth in this indicator starting in FY13.
-1 4 3 4 8 12 Assessments Completed Productivity & Placement This indicates a new service and revenue stream for the program for which we plan to see sustained double-digit growth over the next several years.
-8 21 38 52 Student FTE FTE Growth & Innovation This measures our FTE contribution to the college through our non-credit vocational curriculum; we expect slow and steady growth of this indicator as we expand our program.
-In FY09, S3 curriculum went through a significant redesign that resulted in decreased 94 76 [] 81 86 (est.) 86 86 contact hours per term; this change went into effect in FY10.
-Data not available.
+4 3 4 Productivity & Placement Assessments Completed This indicates a new service and revenue stream for the program for which we plan to see sustained double-digit growth over the next several years.
+8 21 Success Factor Indicator FY09 FY10 FY11 FY12 Growth & Innovation Student FTE This measures our FTE contribution to the college through our non-credit vocational curriculum; we expect slow and steady growth of this indicator as we expand our program.
+In FY09, S3 curriculum went through a significant redesign that resulted in decreased contact hours per term; this change went into effect in FY10.
+94 76 [] 81 86 (est.) Staff Training & Training Hours These are new performance

-Success Factor Indicator FY09 FY10 FY11 FY12 FY13 Proj.
-FY14 Proj.
-Staff Training & Development Training Hours This indicator measures our quality, safety, and licensure training and development effort, which have not been consistently tracked in prior years.
+Development This indicator measures our quality, safety, and licensure training and development effort, which have not been consistently tracked in prior years.
+We will establish a baseline in FY13 and targets for subsequent years. indicators identified during our FY12 program review process.
+We will be compiling baseline data in FY13, target data for ensuing years, and prior Operational Efficiency Personnel Services/Revenue This will indicate our efficiency and effectiveness in managing, training and scheduling contracted and part-time staff, with direct impact on our financial sustainability.
+We will establish a baseline in FY13 and targets for subsequent years. year/historical data as available.
+Operational Efficiency Materials & Services/Revenue This will indicate our effectiveness and cost control in non-personnel expenditures, with direct impact on our financial sustainability.
 We will establish a baseline in FY13 and targets for subsequent years.
-New performance indicator identified during FY12 program review process.
-We are currently compiling baseline data for FY13, target data for ensuing years, and prior year/historical data as available. e 13, Operational Efficiency Personnel Services/Revenue This indicates our efficiency and effectiveness in managing, training and scheduling contracted and part-time staff, with direct impact on our financial sustainability.
-Our goal is <=100% 116% 114% 135% 131% 116% 110% Operational Efficiency Materials & Services/Revenue This will indicate our effectiveness and cost control in non-personnel expenditures, with direct impact on our financial sustainability.
-Our goals is <=4% 4% 5% 4% 4% 3% 3%
+Operational Efficiency % General Funding This measures our ability to operate self- sufficiently and is dependent upon internal service contract rationalization.
+Our target, indicating self-sufficiency is 0%.
+We will establish a baseline in FY13 with incremental annual goals for subsequent years.
+Data not available.